SaiyedRushan/StaffingPlatformBackend/README.md

 HOW TO RUN THE APP WITH DOCKER COMPOSE:

 1. Run `docker-compose up --build` in the root directory

+HOW TO RUN THE APP WITH KUBERNETES (have minikube and kubectl installed):

+1. Create a namespace called `activatestaff` in your Kubernetes cluster
+2. Build the Docker image named activatestaff and push it to Docker Hub, or on local registry (e.g. Minikube)
+3. Run `kubectl apply -f k8s/ -n activatestaff` in the root directory
+4. Can test locally by sending requests to `localhost:8080`

 ## Project Structure